MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-230-update.md

 * SqlServerDacpacDeploymentV1
 * XamarinTestCloudV1

-Please update your pipelines to use a newer task version or an alternative before January 31st 2024.
+Update your pipelines to use a newer task version or an alternative before January 31, 2024.

 ### AzureRmWebAppDeployment task supports Microsoft Entra ID authentication